 Then as we push on, Greene is brushed off the ball about 25 yards out from goal in a central position.
 And with everyone up, the home side break.
 Gonsalves gets across as quickly as possible and just over the halfway line does the only thing he can and chops his man.

 Having already received a yellow in the first half for a silly shove, the ref is left with little option but to produce a second and send Lewis back down the tunnel a couple of minutes early.
 From here, we try desperately to find an equaliser, but revert to bombarding the Thurrock box with high balls which are gobbled up with little fuss by the home defenders and goalkeeper before finally, the ref calls time.

 We trudge back out to the car park to locate windy’s wheels, with only the knowledge that we don’t have a game on Saturday and thus can’t get beat again to comfort us.

-Back in the Hood, it’s a pretty sombre atmosphere.
+Back in the Hood a short while later, it’s a pretty sombre atmosphere.
 We try discussing who is likely to get the job of manager, but not knowing exactly who has applied, it’s a bit of a waste of time.
 Although we do assume Massey’s played 4 lost 4 record as caretaker will most likely rule him out.
 Oh well, we’ll find out on Friday.

 Personally I hope it’s George Borg.
 He might not get us out of this mess, but by god we’ll at least have a fucking good laugh as we go!